-At one extreme of the potentiometer’s motion, a voltage of about 0.5 volt (with respect the the ground point in the middle of the series battery string) will be produced at the potentiometer wiper.
-At the other extreme of motion, a voltage of about -0.5 volt will be produced.
+At one extreme of the potentiometer’s motion, a voltage of about 0.5 volts (with respect to the ground point in the middle of the series battery string) will be produced at the potentiometer wiper.
+At the other extreme of motion, a voltage of about -0.5 volts will be produced.
 When the potentiometer is positioned dead-center, the wiper voltage should measure zero volts.

 To use calculus terms, we would say that the output voltage represents the integral (with respect to time) of the input voltage function.
 That is, the input voltage level establishes the output voltage rate of change over time.

-If you have two voltmeters, you may readily see this relationship between input voltage and output voltage rate of change by measuring the wiper voltage (between the potentiometer wiper and ground) with one meter and the output voltage (between the op-amp output terminal and ground) with the other.
+Step 3: If you have two voltmeters, you may readily see this relationship between the input voltage and output voltage rate of change by measuring the wiper voltage (between the potentiometer wiper and ground) with one meter and the output voltage (between the op amp output terminal and ground) with the other.

-Move the potentiometer until the op-amp’s output voltage is as close to zero as you can get it, and moving as slowly as you can make it.
+Step 6: Move the potentiometer until the op amp’s output voltage is as close to zero as you can get it, and move as slowly as you can make it.

 Applying exactly zero voltage to the input of an integrator circuit should, ideally, cause the output voltage rate-of-change to be zero.
 When you make this change to the circuit, you should notice the output voltage remaining at a constant level or changing very slowly.

-There should be no need for this resistor in an ideal op-amp circuit, so by shorting past it we will see what function it provides in this very real op-amp circuit:
+There should be no need for this resistor in an ideal op amp circuit, so by shorting past it, we will see what function it provides in this very real op amp circuit.

-Since the 1 MΩ input resistor conducts some amount of bias current regardless of input signal magnitude, it will drop voltage across its terminals due to bias current, thus “offsetting” the amount of signal voltage seen at the inverting terminal of the op-amp.
-If the other (noninverting) input is connected directly to ground as we have done here, this “offset” voltage incurred by voltage drop generated by bias current will cause the integrator circuit to slowly “integrate” as though it were receiving a very small input signal.
+Since the 1 MΩ input resistor conducts some amount of bias current regardless of input signal magnitude, it will drop voltage across its terminals due to bias current, thus offsetting the amount of signal voltage seen at the inverting terminal of the op amp.
+If the other (non-inverting) input is connected directly to the ground, as we have done here, this offset voltage incurred by voltage drop generated by bias current will cause the integrator circuit to slowly integrate as though it were receiving a very small input signal.